se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/paper.rst

 How to use case studies
 -----------------------
-If one wants to analyze a particular set of revisions or wants to reevaluate the same revision over and over again, we can fix the analyzed revisions by creating a :class:`CaseStudy`.
+If one wants to analyze a particular set of revisions or wants to re-evaluate the same revision over and over again, we can fixate the revisions we are interested in by creating a :class:`CaseStudy`.
 First, create a folder, where your config should be saved.
-Then, create a case study that fixes the revision to be analyzed.
-In order to ease the creation of case studies VaRA-TS offers different sampling methods to choose revisions from the projects history based on a probability distribution.
+Then, create a case study that specifies the revision to be analyzed.
+In order to ease the creation of case studies the tool suite offers different sampling methods to choose revisions from the projects history based on a probability distribution.

 For example, we can generate a new case study for ``gzip``, drawing 10 revision from the projects history based on a half-normal distribution, with::